EnricVB/Celeris/docs/LANGUAGE_SPEC.md

 #### Multiple Assignment

-CSpeedy supports multiple assignment, allowing you to assign values to several variables simultaneously:
+Celeris supports multiple assignment, allowing you to assign values to several variables simultaneously:

 ```go
 var a, b, c = 1, 2, 3